Understanding the Meaning of "Makmum" in Arabic, English, and Sharia

 Makmum Meaning in English

-“The person standing behind Imam."
+"The person standing behind the imam."

 Makmum Meaning in Sharia

-- Makmum meaning in prayer (Islamic Law).
+- Makmum in prayer (Islamic law)

 Makmum Meaning in Prayer (Islamic Law)